This post may contain affiliate links. Please read our disclosure policy.

 - Drain salmon.
 If using canned salmon that contains bones and skin, you can either remove them or crush the bones and mix everything together.

 - Heat a large skillet over medium-high heat.
-Add the oil.
+Add the 4 tablespoons avocado oil.
 When the oil is hot enough to bubble when a bread crumb gets tossed in, add your salmon patties.
 Be sure to leave enough room to allow space in between each patty.
 If your pan isn't large enough, you may need to cook them in two batches.
 Cook until golden brown, about 5-10 minutes, then flip and cook until golden brown on the other side.

 - Serve warm.
 They also taste excellent cold on top of salad.